MicrosoftDocs/cpp-docs/docs/intrinsics/alphabetical-listing-of-intrinsic-functions.md

 ---
 # Alphabetical listing of intrinsic functions

 The following sections describe the Microsoft-specific intrinsic functions available on some or all architectures.
-Other supported intrinsics are documented by processor manufacturers, either in the header files or on their websites.
+Processor manufacturers document other supported intrinsics, either in the header files or on their websites.
 For more information, and links to manufacturer documentation, see these articles: [ARM intrinsics](../intrinsics/arm-intrinsics.md), [ARM64 intrinsics](../intrinsics/arm64-intrinsics.md), [x86 intrinsics](../intrinsics/x86-intrinsics-list.md), and [x64 intrinsics](../intrinsics/x64-amd64-intrinsics-list.md).
 C Runtime Library (CRT) functions implemented as intrinsics aren't documented here.
 CRT intrinsic functions are documented in the [C Runtime Library Reference](../c-runtime-library/c-run-time-library-reference.md).

 [`__addfsbyte`, `__addfsword`, `__addfsdword`](../intrinsics/addfsbyte-addfsword-addfsdword.md)